 6. Gluten-Free Oats: Stress-busting factor – Serotonin

 A big bowl of oats not only soothes your mind but it also stimulates the production of serotonin in the brain.
 It is the serotonin which makes you feel good and works to combat feelings of stress.
-Oats contain complex carbohydrates which means that they release energy as your body needs it rather than in one big hit (which can cause insulin levels to spike).
+Oats contain complex carbohydrates which means that they release energy as your body needs it rather than in one big hit (which can cause blood sugar levels to spike).
 Start your day with a bowl of oats to help your mood lift.

 7. 180 Superfood Protein Blend: Stress-busting factor – All of it

 180 Superfood Protein Blend is made from all natural ingredients and is loaded with fibre, protein and good fats.
 It can be made into a smoothie with almond milk and fruit or veg, sprinkled on your oats in the morning or add ¼ of an avocado to make it a complete meal replacement.
 For those times when your stomach is churning and you’re too stressed to eat, a 180 Superfood smoothie will keep you full and give your body all the nutrients it needs to keep powering through those tough times.

 Good nutrition won’t cure the stress, but it will reduce the impact that stress has on the body leaving you stronger and better equipped to deal with whatever life throws at you.